1930s/espial/README.md

 The bookmarks are stored in a sqlite3 database, for ease of deployment & maintenence.

+The easist way for logged-in users to add bookmarks, is with the "bookmarklet", found on the Settings page.

 ## demo server

 log in — username: demo  password: demo